Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 ### Bullseye Lantern

-Adventuring gear, 100 sp, S.
+Adventuring gear, 100 sp, S-

 A Bullseye Lantern burns Oil as fuel to cast Bright Light in a 60-foot Cone and Dim Light for an additional 60 feet.